Pupil Premium

 Literacy and Numeracy

 Literacy and Numeracy are the cornerstones of our curriculum.
 Lower scores in these areas are addressed on entry and through Key Stage 3 through our intervention programme.
 A half termly cycle of interventions run during tutor time in English, Maths and Science.
-Subject specialist teachers lead these intervention programmes.
+Subject specialist teachers lead these intervention programm.

 5